Hedgehog Friendly Campus

 - Take part in our events and activities - online and on campus.

-- Read our blog to find useful hedgehog-related articles and resources.
+- Check out our Hedgehog Friendly blog to find useful hedgehog-related articles and resources.

 - Support the British Hedgehog Preservation Society by donating postcards, foreign/pre-decimal coins and notes, postcards, working mobile phones, unwanted or broken gold or silver, new goods for raffles, cigarette cards, surplus packs of seeds, used stamps, or empty printer cartridges.